-In Ohio, electricity is mainly generated using resources like coal, natural gas and nuclear.
-While these resources are found naturally in the earth and produce large amounts of electricity, nonrenewable resources take a long time to form, and there is a limited supply available for people to use for power generation.
+Ohio receives electricity from a broad geographic area that is generated using both nonrenewable and renewable resources.
+Nonrenewable resources are found naturally in the earth and produce large amounts of electricity, although they take a long time to form and there is a limited supply available.

 - How to choose a telephone company

 As new telephone technologies continue to emerge, there are more and more choices for consumers to pick from when it comes to telephone service.
 Gone are the days of just one telephone company providing service in an area.
 Now, competitive wireline telephone companies, wireless, Internet and cable providers are